 Sorting Out The Basics: Insurance and Health Care Tips

 This list, while only a mere starting point, can help you identify some of your options when it comes to healthcare and ideally keep you from over/underpaying to keep yourself (and your family) protected.

 Let’s get the obvious one out of the way first.
 If you don’t earn much money, you can qualify for one or more of these programs.
 They’re designed to assist the most vulnerable members of our society; Medicaid and CHIP for lower income families and families with children respectively, and Medicare for seniors.

 It’s a state-run program and the rules that govern the program can vary a bit state-to-state.
 The criteria for qualification is established by your state legislature, so you can check your state government website to find out more about income criteria.
 For most, it’s being under ~115% of the poverty level.

 Here in Illinois that’s about $1,337 a month, but the Affordable Care Act expanded those mandates – people ages 19-64 who have income less than 138% of the federal poverty level are eligible.
 Again, that’s about $1,350 as an individual or $1,845 as a couple.

 The coverage also differs, with various co-insurances, copays, deductibles, and premiums based on your income level, but it prevents you from going bankrupt from medical expenses.
 Many people won’t pay much of anything, so it’s a very good option when you’re getting back on your feet, financially.

-CHIP is the same as Medicaid in terms of criteria being based on income, but it expands coverage significantly for people with children (Children’s Health Insurance Program).
+Otherwise known as CHIP, it’s the same as Medicaid in terms of criteria being based on income, but it expands coverage significantly for people with children.